wisdom1456/neat-starter/src/posts/practiceareas/dui-defense.md

 If this is your first DUI arrest, you may be able to immediately apply for a hardship license.

-Bernhardt Law will act quickly to help get your license reinstated.
+Bernhardt Riley will act quickly to help get your license reinstated.

 **What State Must Prove**